 Eugene F. Fama, “Term premiums and default premiums in money markets,” Journal of Financial Economics, 1986

 Turning to the bond side of the bond/stock mix, Fama and others have shed additional light on why it is usually a good idea to diversify one’s portfolio into a measure of stocks and bonds.
 With bonds, the primary risks – and thus sources for expected returns – include a bond’s term (its maturity date) and credit rating (the likelihood it might default on its obligations).
-These and other differences contribute to a relatively low correlation between stock and bond markets’ differing risks, expected returns and price movements.
+These and other differences contribute to a relatively low correlation between stock and bond markets’ differing risks, expected returns, and price movements.
 This, in turn, helps us understand why bonds are better suited to serve as a stabilizing rather than a returns-generating force within an investor’s total portfolio, offsetting stocks’ more volatile mood swings.

 Eugene F. Fama and Kenneth R. French, “Common risk factors in the returns on stocks and bonds,” Journal of Financial Economics, 1993

 In one of the most important advances beyond the single-factor model for stock pricing, Fama and French provided key, data-driven evidence indicating that three distinct market factors went further than a single factor in explaining why one stock portfolio would be expected to perform better or worse than another over time.
 This became known as the Three-Factor Model.
-The three factors include the market factor (stocks vs. bonds), the size factor (small-company vs. large-company stocks) and the stock-price factor (value vs. growth companies, typically as measured by price-to-earning ratios).
+The three factors include the market factor (stocks vs. bonds), the size factor (small-company vs. large-company stocks), and the stock-price factor (value vs. growth companies, typically as measured by price-to-earnings ratios).

 The Three-Factor Model has been monumental in enabling fund companies to create practical, low-cost solutions for building diversified portfolios in which holdings can be tilted toward or away from each of these factors, so investors can efficiently tailor their expected levels of risk and return.